chenwt/OncoExplorer/README.md

 * Note that we may want to filter the GoTerm which is not related to biological process in the goAnn.cfacts file?

+* Test with organelles structure, other than biological process.

+* Consider the directions of the perturbations?
+(Future direction)

 EOF.